TorXakis/TorXakis/test/sqatt/README.md

 ## Adding new tests

-When adding a new tests
+When adding a new test
 use [camel case](https://en.wikipedia.org/wiki/Camel_case) folder names.
 The rationale behind this is that we want to be consistent with Haskell naming conventions regarding module folders.